caligin/pagebreakers/README.md

 ### Layout-Breaker

 To see how page layout reacts to varying sizes in text content in order to assess robustness of markup & styles.

+### Layout-Breaker no-space

+Layout-breaker randomly adds spacing but sometimes a long, non-wrappable text is needed to test specific styles.
+This version does not generate spacing characters.

 ### Jibberishifier